cornejotux/SizeSelectiveFishing/README.md

-# SizeSelectiveFishing
+# Simulation: Size Selective Fishing

-Model to test the effects of size selective fishing on the population structure of Sockeye salmon
+Age-structured Model to similate the effects of salmon size selection on a terminal fishery.

+Description of Model Files: